oalders/Plack-Test-Agent/README.md

 [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) interface such that it provides a `request` method which takes an [HTTP::Request](https://metacpan.org/pod/HTTP::Request) object and returns an [HTTP::Response](https://metacpan.org/pod/HTTP::Response) object.
 The default is an instance of `LWP::UserAgent`.
+- `jar` is an optional argument for a [HTTP::Cookies](https://metacpan.org/pod/HTTP::Cookies) instance that will be used as cookie jar for the requests, by default plain one is created.

 ## METHODS